ncatlab/nlab-content/pages/5/2/9/1/1925/content.md

 \[ t(x,a',b') = t(t(x,a,a),a',b')= t(x,a,t(a,a',b'))
  = t(x,a,b).\]

-Since the composition laws are also easily seen to agree, we have that the second two constructions of $Aut(H)$ are canonically isomorphic.
+Since the composition laws are also easily seen to agree, we have that the second two constructions of $Str(H)$ are canonically isomorphic.

 To compare them to the first construction, observe that for a fixed $\mathrm{e} \in H$, any equivalence class contains a unique pair of the form $(\mathrm{e},a)$.
 (If $(b,c)$ is in the equivalence class, then $a$ is determined by $a = t(\mathrm{e},b,c)$.)
 This sets up a bijection between the first two constructions, which we can easily show is an isomorphism.